Staking

 staking_reward.received

-Sent when staking rewards are distributed and credited to the user's account.
+Sent when staking rewards are distributed and credited to the participant's account.

 {